noaione/madlad-local/README.md

 # madlad-local

-Run MADLAD-400 3b-MT model locally on your computer, created since I want to try out MADLAD-400 for myself (and also to have local MT models).
+Run MADLAD-400 3b-MT model locally on your computer.

 Utilize HuggingFace Hub to download the model locally and Candle as the inference engine.

+I created this since there's no simple way to do the inference locally that I like or could find, code based on Candle examples but repurposed only for MADLAD-400 use case.

 ## Requirements
 - Windows 10/11